bekk/react-animation-workshop/README.md

 #### Exercise 1b)

 🏆Add some constraints such that the card doesn't just float away.
-Don't think avbout getting it to the right position yes, this comes later.
+Don't think about getting it to the right position yet, we'll come back to that later.

 💡`<motion.div>` has the relevant props: `dragConstraints`, `dragElastic` and `onDragEnd`.